parap/todo/Readme.md

 - !!!
 BASE: add revolver tasks;

+- show monthly and weekly tasks that are uncompleted even if last date passed!

 - add calendar button to select date to "Next day" and "Previous day" buttons

 - allow deletion of weekly&monthly tasks in archive